 Perkins® Syncro 2.8 litre and 3.6 litre engines set an impressive new standard for smaller engines.
 Compact, powerful and quiet, they offer the power density to downsize, while driving productivity and savings on every job.
-With the 3.6 industrial already in production, the 2.8 will also be rolling off our Peterborough production lines from November.

 The new Perkins® Syncro 2.8 and 3.6 engines break impressive ground for their unrivalled power density and flexible design.
 For leading global original equipment manufacturers (OEMs), they’re quickly becoming the first choice for powering compact agricultural machines.

 After a rigorous period of testing, which included running the engines for more than 25,000 hours in an internal fleet of nine applications, the 3.6 model went into production in the middle of 2019, while production started on the 2.8 variant in November 2019.

 “These engines have been validated to prove they’ll deliver consistently and meet any challenge,” said Perkins Syncro product marketing manager Alex Eden.

 The four cylinder Perkins Syncro 2.8 litre provides a maximum of 55 kW (74 hp) with torque of 300 Nm for the turbocharged (T) model and 380 Nm for the turbocharged aftercooled (TA) version.
 The industrial 3.6 litre delivers 100 kW (134 hp) and up to 550 Nm of torque, while the agricultural tractor variant offers 530 Nm of torque and maintains 100 kW.

 “The high power density, high torque and compact design easily enables OEMs to downsize.
 With great fuel consumption, fast response and electronic integration, the engines are a powerful choice for manufacturers looking to differentiate their machines,” said Alex.